 Who is conducting the workshop?

-The workshop will be conducted by Writer’s Block Philippines, a group of freelance writers who have collectively had more than 20 years of experience in freelance writing.
+The workshop will be conducted by Writer’s Block Philippines, a duo of editors and communicators who have collectively had more than 20 years of experience in freelance lifestyle and corporate writing.

-Ana Santos: sexual health rights and women’s issues
+Ana P. Santos: reproductive health rights and women’s issues

 Ana has had over 12 years experience in advertising and marketing communications.
 Her last position was Assistant Vice President of a financial institution.